Giro del Lazio

 The Giro del Lazio is a semi classic European bicycle race held in the region of Lazio, Italy.
-From 2005 to 2008, the race has been organised as a 1.HC event on the UCI Europe Tour.
+From 2005 to 2008, the race was organised as a 1.HC event on the UCI Europe Tour.
+It is currently a 1.1 category event known as the Gran Premio del Lazio.

 In past years it was also held as Giro delle Quattro Provincie, Gran premio di Roma and Gran Premio Littoria.

 The Giro del Lazio returned to the race calendar in 2013 and 2014 following a hiatus since 2008 as the Roma Maxima.
-The race hasn't been held since 2015.
+The race was not held between 2015 and 2025 before returning as the Gran Premio del Lazio in 2026.